MicrosoftDocs/azure-docs/articles/container-apps/managed-identity.md

 ## Configure a target resource

 For some resources, you'll need to configure an access policy for your app's managed identity.
-Otherwise, calls from your app to services, such as Azure Key Vault and Azure SQL Database, will be rejected even if you use a valid token.
+Otherwise, calls from your app to services, such as Azure Key Vault and Azure SQL Database, will be rejected even if you use a valid token for that identity.
 To learn more about which resources support Azure Active Directory tokens, see [Azure services that support Azure AD authentication](../active-directory/managed-identities-azure-resources/services-support-managed-identities.md#azure-services-that-support-azure-ad-authentication).

 > [!IMPORTANT]
 > The back-end services for managed identities maintain a cache per resource URI for around 24 hours.
 If you update the access policy of a particular target resource and immediately retrieve a token for that resource, you may continue to get a cached token with outdated permissions until that token expires.
 There's currently no way to force a token refresh.